unified-naming-convention/NamingStandard/api/closures.md

 function newcclosure<T>(func: T): T
 ```

 Returns a C closure that wraps `func`.
-The result is functionally identical to `fn`, but identifies as a C closure, and may have different metadata.
+The result is functionally identical to `func`, but identifies as a C closure, and may have different metadata.

 > ### ⚠️ Warning
 > Attempting to yield inside a C closure will throw an error.\